wireservice/agate/docs/tutorial.rst

     exonerations = agate.Table.from_csv('exonerations-20150828.csv', column_types=tester)`

-If you know the types of your data you may wish to skip the TypeTester entirely.
-You may pass sequences of column names and column types to :meth:`.Table.from_csv` as the `column_names` and `column_types` arguments, respectively.
+If you already know the types of your data you may wish to skip the TypeTester entirely.
+You may pass sequences of column names and column types to :meth:`.Table.from_csv` as the ``column_names`` and ``column_types`` arguments, respectively.

 For larger datasets the :class:`.TypeTester` can be slow to evaluate the data.
-In that case you can construct a :class:`.TypeTester` manually and specify a `limit` argument to restrict the amount of data it will use to infer types.
-You will pass your type tester like this:
+In that case you can specify a `limit` argument to restrict the amount of data it will use to infer types:

 .. code-block:: python